marksibrahim/Effective-Java-Notes/README.md

 # Consider Overriding Cloneable Judiciously

 It does not enforce any specific behavior, but is intended to indicate whether or not you can clone an object.

 Typically, `x.clone()` equals `x` , but this is not enforced.
 Takeaway, `clone` is messy, avoid it!

+# Decouple implementation from API

+Restrict access to fields, methods, classes.
+Only expose the ones you need for your API to work.